Polvoron video

-The polvoron video is a video published on July 22, 2024, purportedly depicting Philippine President Ferdinand Marcos Jr. snorting cocaine.
+The polvoron video is a video published on July 22, 2024, purportedly depicting Philippine President Bongbong Marcos snorting cocaine.
 The video has been found to be deepfake by both Philippine government law agencies and independent fact checking bodies.

 Background

-The polvoron video depicts a man, allegedly President Ferdinand Marcos Jr. sniffing a white powdery substance.
+The polvoron video depicts a man, allegedly President Bongbong Marcos sniffing a white powdery substance.
 This substance is suggested to be cocaine, or euphemistically polvoron.

 History

-Claire Contreras, a vlogger who goes by the name Maharlika first teased the existence of the polvoron video during a livestream on the Facebook page Boldyakan during the evening of July 21, 2024.
-Harry Roque in Canada asserted that the video to Hakbang ng Maisug supporters asserted the upcoming video is "not AI" and "underwent authentication".
+Claire Contreras, a vlogger who goes by the alias "Maharlika" first teased the existence of the polvoron video during a livestream on the Facebook page Boldyakan during the evening of July 21, 2024.
+Harry Roque in Canada asserted to the Hakbang ng Maisug supporters that the upcoming video is "not AI" and "underwent authentication".